 Fairy rings on St. Augustine lawns are characterized by zones of dead, brown grass surrounded by dark-green zones.
 You may also identify this disease if there are mushroom mycelia growing in rings in close proximity to these dead spots.

-During the early stages of this fungal diseases, sections of your St. Augustine turf will assume a gray tan and a wilted appearance.
+During the early stages of this fungal disease, sections of your St. Augustine turf will assume a gray tan and a wilted appearance.
 As the fungi advance, you’ll begin noticing brown and matted spots on your turf, which may be surrounded by bronze-colored grass blades on the edges.

-- Identifying take-all root rot disease
+Take-all root rot disease (Gaeumannomyces graminis)

 The earliest sign of take-all root rot is when sections of your turf turn light green- yellowish, instead of the dark green hue that you’ve become accustomed to.
 After a while, if you pull off the stolons and roots of individual grass blades in the affected areas, you’ll notice black-colored lesions and root rot.
 The decaying of the roots causes the affected grass plants to die, leaving behind bare spots on the lawn.

 This soil-inhabiting fungus also loves to make a habitat out of St. Augustine stolons and lawn thatch that lies between the topsoil and the base of the grass blades.

 Pro tip: Brown patches in your lawn can also be caused by other diseases, grubs, and even chinch bugs in St. Augustine grass.
 A closer investigation may be necessary to determine if it is really fungus or something else before applying the right treatment.